cpdk/signalk-xioami-thermostat/README.md

 ## Prerequisites

 - A platform with BLE support (the plugin is designed to run on a Raspberry Pi).
+- This plugin uses Noble - so please follow guide here: https://github.com/noble/noble#running-on-linux to ensure non-root users have access to BLE
 - One or more Xiaomi LYWSD03MMC Bluetooth BLE Thermometers with patched firmware.

 ## Firmware Patching